MottiniMauro/alliance/README.md

 # ALLIANCE using Toroco

-This library is a fork of the original Torocó repo (accessible at https://gitlab.fing.edu.uy/fbenavid/toroco) which provides an implementation of the Subsumption robot control architecture for Lua based on Toribio.
+This library is a fork of the original Torocó repo (accessible at https://gitlab.fing.edu.uy/fbenavid/toroco) which provides an implementation of the Subsumption robot control architecture based on Lua programming language and derived tools ([Toribio](https://github.com/xopxe/Toribio), [Lumen](https://github.com/xopxe/lumen)).

-What this version of the library provides is an inclusion of thenew features to provide support for systems based on the ALLIANCE robot control architecture.
+It aims at providing new features to support the cooperative control of multi-robot systems, based on the Alliance robotic control architecture.

+This library was implemented and tested on a machine running Ubuntu 18.04.4.

 ## Instalation